 How to Disable Windows 10’s Built-in Advertising Completely; this guide fits perfectly with Windows 11.

-Microsoft suggests apps and games in the start menu, and sometimes installs them automatically; it’s covered under Microsoft terms, so there is nothing wrong with it.
-Since you own the computer and have a reasonable choice whether or not to let Microsoft decide what to install on your computer.
+Microsoft suggests apps and games in the Start menu and sometimes installs them automatically; this is covered under Microsoft’s terms, so there is nothing wrong with it.
+Since you own the computer, you have a reasonable choice whether or not to let Microsoft decide what to install on it.

-When you finish installing Windows, open your Start menu and right-click and remove all the tiles (game and apps) that you don’t want Microsoft to install.
+When you finish installing Windows, open your Start menu, right-click, and remove all the tiles (games and apps) that you don’t want Microsoft to install.

 2. Disable Animations & Visual Effects

 There is some setting in Windows 11; tweak them and take advantage by limiting animations and visual effects which directly speeds up system performance.
 This dramatically increases system performance, although you’ll be missing beautiful animations.

 There are some settings in Windows 11.
 Tweak them and take advantage by limiting animations and visual effects, which can directly speed up system performance.
 This can dramatically increase system performance, although you’ll be missing beautiful animations.

 Disable windows animations and visual effects; from Performance Options.
 Click on the start button and type

 performance options and select the “Adjust for best performance” option under the very first tab Visual Effects.
 Another option to open those settings is through the Run box, press the